antiguab/BAFluidView/README.md

 #### Basic
-TO add a BAFluidView to your app, add the line:
+To add a BAFluidView to your app, add the line:

 ```
 BAFluidView *view = [[BAFluidView alloc] initWithFrame:self.view.frame];